 %TypeD = Percentage of buildings with a BAS or EMS capable of communicating with and providing data to the project’s master controller or central plant operators (not just building operators)

+Percentage of buildings calculation:

+For calculating the percentage of buildings with Type A, Type B, Type C, and Type D - BAS/EMS capabilities, consider only the buildings where cooling loads and/or are supplied from a centralized cooling system or heating system (Chillers, AHU, etc.).

 Sum the percentage of each type of building and refer to Table 1 to determine points earned.